Ruby slippers: The Wizard of Oz (1939)

 The slippers were designed by Gilbert Adrian, MGM's chief costume designer.
 Initially, two pairs were made in different styles.
 The so-called "Arabian test pair" was "a wildly jeweled, Arabian motif, with curling toes and heels."
-This pair was used in costume tests, but was rejected as unsuitable for Dorothy's Kansas farmgirl image.
+This pair was used in costume tests, but was rejected as unsuitable for Dorothy's farm girl image.
 The second design was approved with one modification.
 The red bugle beads used to simulate rubies proved too heavy, so they were mostly replaced with sequins, about 2,300 for each shoe.

 At least six or seven pairs of the final design are believed to have been made.
 According to producer Mervyn LeRoy, "We must have had five or ten pairs of those shoes".
 The wardrobe woman who worked on the film claimed "six identical pairs" had been made.
 Four pairs used in the movie have been accounted for.
 Rhys Thomas speculates that they were likely made by Joe Napoli of the Western Costume Company, and not all at once, but as the need arose.
 According to Rhys Thomas in his Los Angeles Times article, "all the ruby slippers are between Size 5 and 6, varying between B and D widths."

 The four surviving pairs were made from white silk pumps from the Innes Shoe Company in Los Angeles.
 Many movie studios used plain white silk shoes at the time because they were inexpensive and easy to dye.
 It is likely that most of the shoes worn by female characters in The Wizard of Oz were plain Innes shoes with varying heel heights dyed to match each costume.
 There is an embossed gold or silver stamp or an embroidered cloth label bearing the name of the company inside each right shoe.

 The shoes were dyed red, and burgundy sequined organza overlays were attached to each shoe's upper and heel.
-The three-strip Technicolor film process required the sequins to be darker than most modern red sequins; bright red sequins would have appeared as orange on screen.
+The three-strip Technicolor film process required the sequins to be darker than most modern red sequins; bright red sequins would have looked orange on screen.
 Two weeks before the start of shooting, Adrian added butterfly-shaped red strap leather bows.
 Each of the Art Deco-inspired bows had three large, rectangular, red-glass jewels with dark red bugle beads outlined in red glass rhinestones in silver settings.
 The stones and beads were sewn to the bows, then to the organza-covered shoe.
 Three pairs of the surviving slippers had orange felt glued to their soles to deaden the sound of Garland dancing on the Yellow Brick Road.